 The practice had an efficient appointment system to respond to patients' needs.
 Staff told us that patients who requested an urgent appointment were seen the same day.
 Patients told us they had enough time during their appointment and did not feel rushed.
-Appointments ran smoothly on the day of the inspection and patients were not kept waiting.
+Appointments on the day of the inspection were at regular interviews.
+The inspector was aware that some patients were kept waiting on the day as a conversation was overheard at the reception desk.
+A patient was complaining about the time they had waited.
+It was confirmed that this did happen from time to time.